 Reports: All Channels

 The All Channels report is all about volume, but it also helps you get a handle on just how busy the help desk is.
 More importantly, you're able to really dive in to see what type of issues keep popping up.
+This article explains the metrics you'll find in the All Channels report.

 Just how much work are we really doing these days?